 Students also may receive up to 30 semester hours of credit through the College-Level Examination Program (CLEP) administered by the College Entrance Examination Board and Advanced Placement Tests.
 Students who have taken advanced or college-level courses in high school and whose scores are sufficiently high in the Advanced Placement Tests administered by the College Board may apply for university credit and/or advanced placement.
-Specific information relating to the awarding of such credit may be obtained from the Office of the Registrar.
+Specific information relating to the awarding of such credit may be obtained from the Registrar's Office.
 Instances in which students may receive credit for experiential learning/exemption of courses are:

-- The first relates to students who participated in an approved Georgia Youth Apprenticeship Program or Teacher Cadet Program in high school.
-These students are required to show evidence that they observed/taught in a classroom setting during the year(s) in the approved program.
+- School of Education students who participated in an approved Georgia Youth Apprenticeship Program or Teacher Cadet Program in high school.
+These students must show evidence that they observed/taught in a classroom setting during the year(s) in an approved program.
 Examples of evidence include: (1) high school transcript to verify participation in the program; (2) portfolio describing the experience; or (3) certificate of completion for the program.
-The credit for which this experiential learning is applied is ED 250: Introduction to Teaching and Learning - The second relates to students who have experience as a paraprofessional in kindergarten or four-year-old Pre-K. Again, evidence of this employment is required, and it must include at least three of the following: (1) verification of employment; (2) supervisor evaluation; (3) record of continuing education; and/or (4) paraprofessional certification.
-The credit for which this experiential learning is applied in ED 301: Practicum in Pre-K, K, 1. - 3.
-Incoming freshman or transfer students may seek exemption from Secondary Piano or Freshman Sight Singing and Ear Training.
-In order to receive exemption, the student must demonstrate facility at a high skill level in the areas attempted. - 4.
-Placement exams to determine exemption will be given at the beginning of each semester.
-Information on the exact schedule for exams may be obtained from the School of Music Office.
-Courses that are exempted will be added to a student's transcript as "exam credit."
+The credit for which this experiential learning is applied is ED 250: Introduction to Teaching and Learning. - School of Education students who have experience as a paraprofessional in kindergarten or four-year-old Pre-K. These students must submit evidence of this employment, and it must include at least three of the following: (1) verification of employment; (2) supervisor evaluation; (3) record of continuing education; and/or (4) paraprofessional certification.
+The credit for which this experiential learning is applied in ED 301: Practicum in Pre-K, K, 1.